Cybersecurity for your Home and Business

 - Remove Unnecessary Software

-- Back Up your Information to a Cloud or Several Hard Disks
+- Back up your Information to a Cloud or Several Hard Disks

 - Modify Unnecessary Default Features